fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

 ### Using a custom config store name

-The worker package provided in Releases assumes the config store used by the integration is named exactly `Fingerprint`.
+The Fastly Compute package provided in Releases assumes the config store used by the integration is named `Fingerprint` with prefix of your Fastly Compute Service id.
 If you need to use a different config store name, you can pass the name to the `CONFIG_STORE_NAME` environment variable and build a custom worker package:

 ```shell
 CONFIG_STORE_NAME=MyCustomStoreName pnpm run build
 ```

+The outcome of artifact will look like this: `<Your fastly compute service id>_<Config store name (default to: Fingerprint)>` For example: `MxLpeV9YSRbQKxlGpCVnD5_Fingerprint` if you use the artifact in the release.
+Or: `MxLpeV9YSRbQKxlGpCVnD5_MyCustomConfigStoreName` if you build your own artifact with a custom config store name.

 ## Feedback and support